senemaktas/senemaktas/README.md

 ### What's on my GitHub page?

-:heavy_check_mark: I enjoy making websites with HTML CSS and JS (Web-FrontEnd repository).
-There are separate samples in the "FlaskExamples" folder in the Python-Coding repository.
+:heavy_check_mark: Various websites with HTML CSS and JS ...
+Also examples with Flask ..

-:heavy_check_mark:
+:heavy_check_mark: Coding with languages such as R, C, Python....

-:heavy_check_mark:
+:heavy_check_mark: Visualization for understanding data .... and so on :palm_tree: